azooooz2021/Stage6.5-terraform/README.md

 - Network Security Groups restrict access to resources
 - PostgreSQL server is configured with SSL enforcement
 - All resources are deployed in private subnets where possible

+## 📊 Monitoring and Alerting

+The infrastructure includes comprehensive monitoring and alerting:

+- CPU and memory usage alerts for VMs
+- Database connection and storage alerts
+- Application Gateway health alerts
+- Storage capacity alerts
+- Centralized logging with Log Analytics
+- Application performance monitoring with Application Insights
+- Email and SMS notifications for critical alerts

 ## 🧹 Cleanup